19 Creative Instagram Post ideas for Illustrators – Create interesting Content

 Hosting a giveaway can be a way to grow your page or it can be a way of showing your appreciation for your followers.
-You can give away a print, a product or anything ells you’d think your followers would be interested in.
-If you have a piece of work that you noticed sell particularity well it could be a good idea to use that one for your giveaway because it’s most likely that people are interested in that.
+You can give away a print, a product, or anything else you’d think your followers would be interested in.
+If you have a piece of work that you noticed sells particularly well it could be a good idea to use that one for your giveaway because it’s most likely that people are interested in that.

-You can setup your giveaway in numerous ways, but it’s quite common that people have to either follow, like, comment or tag a friend in order to enter the giveaway.
-The tag a friend part is a great way to reach out to new people that isn’t following you already, but it can also be a annoyance for many, you’ll most likely get far less participants in your giveaway if you ask people to tag their friends, because that’s not something everyone would want to do.
+You can set up your giveaway in numerous ways, but it’s quite common that people have to either follow, like, comment or tag a friend in order to enter the giveaway.
+The tag a friend part is a great way to reach out to new people that aren’t following you already, but it can also be an annoyance for many, you’ll most likely get far fewer participants in your giveaway if you ask people to tag their friends because that’s not something everyone would want to do.

-How you do your giveaway is entirely up to you but if you need more inspiration how other artist have done their giveaways I made a small collection down below for you to check out.
+How you do your giveaway is entirely up to you but if you need more inspiration on how other artists have done their giveaways I made a small collection down below for you to check out.

 Check the calender for drawing ideas

 To get some post ideas you can check your calender and see if there’s some kind of holiday or special day today (or in the near future), then make a illustration or other piece of work around that day.

 As a example here in Sweden we have the Cinnabun’s day (October 4th), it’s basically a day where we eat cinnabuns.
 You could then draw some buns and post it on Instagram on that day, and make sure to see if there’s any active hashtag that’s being used for that day.